RTL Group

-RTL Group (for "Radio Television Luxembourg") is a Luxembourg-based international media conglomerate, with another corporate centre in Cologne, Germany.
-The company operates 68 television channels and 31 radio stations in Germany, France and other European countries.
+RTL Group S.A. ("Radio Télévision Luxembourg") is a Luxembourg-based international media conglomerate owned by the Mohn Family, with another corporate office in Cologne, Germany.
+The company operates 56 television channels and 36 radio stations in Germany, France and other European countries.
 It also offers national streaming platforms, content productions and a range of digital services.
-Important segments of RTL Group are RTL Deutschland, Groupe M6, Fremantle and RTL Nederland.
+Important segments of RTL Group are RTL Deutschland, Groupe M6 and Fremantle.

-The company, in its present form, was established by Bertelsmann, Groupe Bruxelles Lambert (GBL) and Pearson in the year 2000.
-Over the years, Bertelsmann, a conglomerate based in the German city of Gütersloh, continued to increase its stake in RTL Group and currently owns just over 75% of the shares in the company after holding a stake of more than 90% in the past.
+The company in its present form was established by Bertelsmann, Groupe Bruxelles Lambert (GBL), and Pearson plc in 2000.
+As of 2024 Bertelsmann, a conglomerate based in the German city of Gütersloh owns 76% of the shares in the company, after holding a stake of more than 90% in the past.
 RTL Group is one of a total of eight divisions of Bertelsmann: It is responsible for more than a third of its revenue and a large share of its operating profit.

 It is one of the founding members of the European Broadcasting Union.